QBladeOcean/QBladeOceanDocs/docs/source/src/user/airfoil/airfoil_analysis.rst

 Operational Point Analysis
 --------------------------
 Open completeion of the XFoil analysis, a detailed aerodynamic description of the flow over the airfoil at each of the selected operational points (OpPoint) is available.
-These parameters can be conveniently viewed in the output pane of QBlade.
+These parameters can be conveniently viewed in the graphics interface.
 Three options are available for data visualisation:

 * **Polar Graph:** Shows changes of global aerodynamic parameters for each OpPoint.
 * **OpPoint Graph:** Shows local aerodynamic quantities as a function of the position on the airfoil.